Skip to main content

 Eligibility

-Current full-time educators with a minimum of five (5) years experience in a post-secondary program of interior design education at any university or recognized school of interior design.
+Current IIDA members in good standing who are current full-time educators with a minimum of five (5) years of experience in a post-secondary program of interior design education at any university or recognized school of interior design.
+Current International Board Members are not eligible.

 Apply here